 - If you suffer from dry, irritated skin, try an evening facial massage with a few drops of Restore Multi-purpose Beauty Oil Essential Oil Free.
 This lightweight natural oil helps to restore the skin's protective barrier by preventing dryness and soothing irritation.
 Carefully formulated with Squalane, Sacha Inchi and Kahai (Cacay) oils which are non-comedogenic and rich in healthy skin loving omega oils, vitamins and anti-oxidants.

-- Invest in a good mask - opt for a soft, cotton or washable silk mask (if possible) to reduce rubbing and irritation.
+- Invest in a good mask - opt for a washable silk mask (if possible) to reduce rubbing and irritation.
 Make sure your mask fits comfortably – you want a snug fit across your nose, on the sides, and under your chin if your mask is too tight or slides around, it can irritate your skin.
 Don't forget to wash your mask after every use to protect yourself and your skin, and use gentle, fragrance-free laundry detergent.

 - Be holistic – don't forget to stay hydrated, avoid refined sugar and processed foods.
 Find time for things that make you happy, and help you to reduce stress and sleep better, e.g. exercise, meditation or other mindful activities.

 Finally, it's important to continue wearing a mask, even when if it causes skin irritation.
 If you are experiencing problems or concerned about anything unusual, it's essential to consult with a doctor.